 6.2.1.3.21.1 Definition

-ImplicitIntent <<dataType>> refers to implicit intent which includes the information that MnS consumers have not explicitly pointed out in its intent.
+ImplicitIntent <<dataType>> refers to implicit intent which includes the implict information that MnS consumers have not explicitly pointed out in its intent.

 It means implicit intent contains the additional intent expectation target and contexts which represents the constraints and conditions to apply for the entire implicit intent.

 The MnS producer receives the intent sent by the MnS consumer.
-If the intent is feasible, the MnS producers will figure out the implicit information associated with the intent according to the intent related information, e.g. historical intent data and resource status etc. The MnS producer sends an intent report with implicit information to MnS consumer, so that the MnS consumer can determine corresponding intent expectations according to theintent report and may modify the intent.
+If the intent is feasible, the MnS producers will figure out the implicit information associated with the intent according to the intent related information, e.g. historical intent data and resource status etc. The MnS producer sends an intent report with implicit information to MnS consumer, so that the MnS consumer can determine corresponding intent expectations according to the implict intent and may modify the intent.
 The MnS producer receives the modified intent sent by the MnS consumer.

 For example, an MnS consumer expresses its intent including an expectation for reducing energy consumption at base stations, but this intent does not explicitly specify the associated expectations such as cell coverage area or the number of accessing users.
 However, the MnS consumer might be concerned about these expectations.
 In such cases, the MnS producer needs to provide feedback to the MnS consumer regarding this implicit information, i.e., the implicit intent.